philterd/philter/docs/docs/redaction/legal_holds.md

   "reference": "LIT-2026-001",
   "scopeType": "document_chain",
   "scopeValue": "doc-abc123",
   "reason": "Document disputed in Smith v.
-Acme — preserve pending resolution" }
+Acme.
+Preserve pending resolution."
+}
 ```

 A successful response returns **HTTP 201 Created** with the hold details.
-If the reference already exists for the calling user, **HTTP 409 Conflict** is returned — choose a different reference or release the existing one first.
+If the reference already exists for the calling user, **HTTP 409 Conflict** is returned.
+Choose a different reference or release the existing one first.

 ### 2. View active holds